antublue/test-engine/README.md

 The project uses a [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy.

 - The [main](/) branch contains the latest unreleased code
+- Release branches `release-<VERSION>` contains a release's code and documentation
 - Google checkstyle format is required
 - PMD is used for static analysis
 - Expand all Java imports